ioccc-src/winner/1988/dale/README.md

 	    make all

-NOTE: for modern compilers we had to change the C pre-processor lines like:
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for modern systems.
+Modern compilers do not allow directives like:

 	    #define _ define
 	    -#_ foo bar

-to be:
+so Cody changed the lines to be in the form of:

 	    #define foo bar

 Even so this entry requires a compiler that supports the `-traditional-cpp` option.
+Thank you Cody for your assistance!

 ## Try: